robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md

     { ... }
     ```

-    1. Keep a reference to the reclaimed token amount, current overflow amount, and total supply variables to use outside of the subsequent scoped block
+    1. Keep a reference to the reclaimed token amount, current overflow amount, and total supply variables to use outside of the subsequent scoped block.

         ```
         // Get a reference to the reclaimed token amount struct, the current overflow, and the total token supply.